-The ISP for the Amatole - Kei area of the WMA was developed in five stages as follows:
+The ISP for the Breede WMA was developed in five stages as follows:

-- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Amatole Kei catchment areas.
-This was achieved through interviews with individual members of DWAF's RO in Cradock, King William's Town, East London and Port Elizabeth and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
+- Determining the current status of water resource management and relevant water resource management issues and concerns in the Breede WMA.
+This was achieved through interviews with individual members of DWAF's RO in Bellville and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
 The following topics were discussed with Regional Office staff and their issues and concerns documented:

 - Water Situation

 - Resource Protection

 - Water Use

 - Water Reconciliation

 - Water Infrastructure

 - Monitoring and Information

 - Water Management Institutions

 - Co-operative Governance

 - Planning Responsibilities.